knupel/Rope_framework/Guide/Image_guide.md

 *BACKGROUND IMAGE

-method to improve Processing method background(PImage img) 3 mode : CENTER, SCREEN, r.SCALE
+method to improve Processing method background(PImage img)
+WARNING: only work in P2D or P3D rendering mode
+3 mode : CENTER, SCREEN, r.SCALE
 the mode SCALE is for set position and scale the color compoent use RGB colorMode